archlinux/arch-boxes/README.md

 ## Images

-### Vagrant
-Vagrant images for the VirtualBox and Libvirt provider are released to [Vagrant Cloud](https://app.vagrantup.com/archlinux/boxes/archlinux).

 ### QCOW2 images
 At the time of writing we offer two different QCOW2 images.
 The images are synced to the mirrors under the `images` directory, e.g.: https://geo.mirror.pkgbuild.com/images/.